shweta203/devopsproject/readme.md

-THis is my first project for devops on github.
+THis is my first project for devops on github. dev branch commit